Kane County Spousal Maintenance Attorneys

 |Years of marriage||Multiplication Factor|

-Marriages that last longer than 20 years may be awarded permanent maintenance or maintenance for a term lasting as long as the marriage did.
-For example, maintenance for a marriage that lasted 7 years would continue for 2.8 years.
+Marriages that last longer than 20 years may be awarded maintenance for a term lasting as long as the marriage did, or maintenance may be awarded indefinitely.
+For example, maintenance for a marriage that lasted 7 years would continue for 2.24 years.